0smic/sort-files/README.md

-# File Organizer
+# Sort Files

-File Organizer is a Python script that helps you organize files in a source directory by moving them into specific folders based on their file types.
+Sort Files is a Python script that helps you organize files in a source directory by moving them into specific folders based on their file types.
 This can be especially useful for cleaning up yout file system.

 ## Features